jbanyer/rpdemo/README.md

  * Flask is used to implement the REST API
  * WeMo devices are accessed using [ouimeaux](http://ouimeaux.readthedocs.io/en/latest/readme.html)
  * SenseHat items only available on RaspberryPi with SenseHat hardware

+## TODO and Ideas

+ * review the thread safety, especially when adding/deleting items from the REST API
+ * configuration to control the logging (ie level, to file instead of stdout etc)
+ * add internal metrics for monitoring the polling thread performance, ie is it overloaded?
+ * WeMo: scan for new devices periodically
+ * create a cloud-based database and syncronise the local data to the cloud?